OlaQla/BoatRental/README.md

 Integration with Stripe payments is done through stripe javascript client.

 **jQuery**
 Javascript library simplifying interaction with html elements, executing ajax queries and providing utility functions. jQuery is also required by some interactive bootstrap components.
-In the project jQuery was used to implement part of the search component.
+In the project jQuery was used to implement search and calendae components.

 **CSS**
 Web styling language used to apply styles to html document.
 All css is stored in a single, shared file style.css stored in static files css folder.